 What is a blackout tent?

 A blackout tent is a tent that utilizes various technologies, often named different things by different manufacturers, to reduce/block sunlight from entering your tent.
-It basically allows you to sleep for longer after sunrise while providing privacy at night time by blocking people from being able to see into your tent if you have lights on.
+It allows you to sleep for longer after sunrise while providing privacy at night by blocking people from seeing into your tent if you have lights on.

 What does a blackout tent do?